roberttwomey/DSC180A-Quantifying-Style/assignments/assignment-2.md

     - Consider multiple features at once (n>2) as high-dimensional descriptors of Mondrian's paintings.
 Use PCA or UMAP or t-SNE to plot these high dimensional features on 2d graphs.
         - Can you identify distinct clusterers of work in this high dimensional feature space?
 (Use k-means, affinitey clustering, or another technique to cluster)
        - If so, what is the signifcance of these clusters?
+    - Which combinations of features, approaches, techniques are most appropriate for analyzing an evolution of abstraction.

 * (Abstraction Score) Perform the artnome (Jason Bailey's) abstraction analysis (based on complexity score) on your downloaded and cleaned data of Mondrian's